hmmrfll/rest/README.md

 ## Getting Started
 To get started with this project, you will need to have the following installed on your local machine:

-* JDK 17+
+* Docker
-* Maven 3+
+* Docker Compose

-To build and run the project, follow these steps:
+To run the project with Docker, follow these steps:

-* Clone the repository: `gh repo clone hmmrfll/rest`
+1. Clone the repository: `git clone https://github.com/hmmrfll/rest.git`
-* Navigate to the project directory: cd spring-boot-security-jwt
+2. Navigate to the project directory: `cd rest`
-* Add database "jwt_security" to postgres
-* Build the project: mvn clean install
-* Run the project: mvn spring-boot:run
+3. Run the application with Docker Compose: `docker-compose up --build`

--> The application will be available at http://localhost:8081.
+The application will be available at http://localhost:8081.